SciMed/style-guide/README.md

 * Keep the controllers skeletal - they should only retrieve data for the view layer and shouldn't contain any business logic (all the business logic should naturally reside in the model).
+* Place non RESTful actions above RESTful actions in the controller.
 * Each controller action should (ideally) invoke only one method other than an initial find or new.
 * Share no more than two instance variables between a controller and a view.